wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 4. <input type="checkbox" />The **Clone Repository** blade opens.
 Under the **IDE** _(**i**ntegrated **d**evelopment **e**nvironment)_ section is a list of applications that you can use to clone the repo locally.
 One of those options is **VS Code**.
-Click on that title to begin the process of cloneing to your local workstation.
+Click on that title to begin the process of cloning to your local workstation.

    ![Repo IDEs](images/clone_repo-Options.png)